 English III Honors: American Studies

 As an English honors class, American Studies aims for a high level of interpretive insight based on the careful examination of literary texts.
-Unlike the Living America course, American Studies explores the historical and cultural contexts of great works from our national literature.
+It explores the historical and cultural contexts of great works from our national literature.
 Assignments include readings that stress these contexts, opening up distinctive avenues for discussion and interpretation.
 American Studies is intended for strong analytical thinkers, and works are chosen to pose unique reading and conceptual challenges.
 In addition to American classics, students read contemporary works that seek to reimagine American history and culture.
 Recent course texts have included Nathaniel Hawthorne’s The Scarlet Letter, Toni Morrison’s Beloved, F. Scott Fitzgerald’s The Great Gatsby, William Faulkner’s As I Lay Dying, Victor LaValle’s The Ballad of Black Tom, Justin Torres’s We the Animals, Steph Cha’s Your House Will Pay, Chang-rae Lee’s On Such a Full Sea, and Jesmyn Ward’s Sing, Unburied, Sing.

 Prerequisite: B+ in English II.